Stoffle/datasheet_generation/README.md

 `jupyter notebook`

-or view the (notebook)[jupyter notebook](https://github.com/SurgoVentures/datasheet_generation/blob/master/run.ipynb) directly on Github.
+or view the [notebook](https://github.com/SurgoVentures/datasheet_generation/blob/master/run.ipynb) directly on Github.

 The contents of this repository are licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).